llvm/llvm-project/libcxx/docs/TestingLibcxx.rst

        of Lit test to be executed.
 This can be used to generate multiple Lit tests from a single source file, which is useful for testing repetitive properties in the library.
 Be careful not to abuse this since this is not a replacement for usual code reuse techniques.

+   * - ``FOO.bench.cpp``
+     - A benchmark test.
+These tests are linked against the GoogleBenchmark library and generally consist of micro-benchmarks of individual components of the library.

 libc++-Specific Lit Features
 ----------------------------